singhattinder/PIA_Notification/README.md

 Welcome to the PIA_Notification wiki!

-This script is to see and copy the port number of port forwarded servers of Private internet access.
+This script is to see and copy the port number of port forwarding servers of Private internet access.

+These are the servers:

+> 1. Canada Montreal
+2. Canada Toronto
+3. Canada Vancouver
+4. Czech Republic
+5. France
+6. Germany Berlin
+7. Germany Frankfurt
+8. Isreal
+9. Romania
+10. Spain
+11. Sweden
+12. Switzerland

 _If it the port number is not assigned then this is shown_.